-Let me explain: Although it may be easy to forget because of the way coffee is normally sold, coffee is a crop.
+Let me explain: Although it may be easy to forget because of the way coffee is typically sold, coffee is a crop.
 It varies significantly in flavor from farm to farm and even year to year.
 Think about coffee like wine.
-Mass produced wines have less to them, but you know what you're getting and you know you'll get that same thing year after year.
+Mass produced wines have less to them, but you know what you're getting, and you know you'll get that same thing year after year.
 However, the smaller boutique vineyards have good years and bad years.
 The vineyards work very hard to produce a better batch this year than the year before, but that doesn't always happen that way.
 It could be due to variables they control, but sometimes weather or a bug changes everything.
 Coffee farms are quite similar.

 With the same analogy in mind, at Sagebrush Coffee, is we try to find the best coffee we can this year and roast it to perfection and then sell that.
-When we buy a perfect unroasted coffee, we cannot keep it on the shelf for more than about 6 months before it really isn't what it was when we started.
+When we buy a perfect unroasted coffee, we cannot keep it on the shelf for more than about six months before it really isn't what it was when we started.
 This is where the wine analogy breaks down.
 With wine, it gets better with age.
 Coffee is the opposite.
 We have a small window of perfection.
-There always is a risk / reward decision to be made with every single crop.
+There always is a risk/reward decision to be made with every single crop.

 These experiences always remind me of something: I can’t cling to a coffee I trust.
 I have to cup and sell the best bean.
 That's what you guys have come to expect, and that's what we spend a lot of time trying to do, finding and perfecting that perfect roast is the real mission here.